 Pilgrim Journal

 Hildegard kept meticulous records of her inner life.
-A small journal for daily reflections, the landscape, and evening discussion notes becomes one of the most treasured keepsakes from any pilgrimage.
+Daily reflections become one of the most treasured keepsakes from any pilgrimage.

 Guesthouse Essential